fdeblasio/pokeemerald-expansion/notes.md

 - Once more changes are made, consolidate commits on develop branch again

 ### Pokémon
-- Double check that all Gen3 Pokemon have updated movesets.
-Next do Gen1-2
+- Double check that all Gen1-2 Pokemon have updated movesets
+    - Can start with Gen2 since there's less
 - Turn some Normal/Flying types into either pure Flying or Flying/Normal?
 - Add in GMax forms as Megas with +20 to every non-HP stat?
 - Use Cable Car defines in wild_encounters